|Name||Disability Rights New York (DRNY)|

 Describe the agency's outreach efforts to previously un-served or underserved individuals including minority communities.

 DRNY has made a great effort in conducting outreach and providing services to individuals in previously unserved or underserved groups.
 These efforts include maintaining and strengthening its relationship with the two tribal VR councils in the state: the Seneca Nation of Indians Tribal VR Program and the St. Regis Mohawk Tribe (SRMT) VR Program.
-DRNY continued its tradition of conducting outreach at SRMT’s Annual Disability Awareness Day event, which 220 people attended in FY 2016.
+DRNY is represented on the Seneca Nation’s Tribal VR Council, which meets about once a month and whose members include ILC and ACCES-VR representatives.
+DRNY is represented on both the ACCES-VR and NYSCB State Rehabilitation Councils along with the SRMT.
+DRNY also attended this year’s Disability Awareness Day hosted by the SRMT.

-DRNY continued its extensive outreach to the transition-age population in light of the Workforce Innovation and Opportunity Act’s emphasis on pre-employment transition planning.
+DRNY has conducted extensive outreach to the transition age population in light of the Workforce Innovation and Opportunity Act’s emphasis on pre-employment transition planning.
 DRNY conducted several outreaches targeting this population.
-Such events have been held at school-sponsored transition and college fairs; special needs and family support fairs; and Special Education PTA meetings.
+Such events have been held at school transition fairs; special needs and family support fairs; hospitals; non-profit legal agencies; and Special Education PTA meetings.

 For each method of dissemination, enter the total number of each method used by your agency during the reporting period to distribute information to the public.
 For publications/booklets/brochures (item 4), enter the total number of documents produced.
 Agencies should not include website hits.
 See instructions for details.